UCSBCarpentry/2021-12-14-ucsb-gitbash/_episodes/14-github.md

 This effectively does the following on GitHub's servers:

 ~~~
-$ mkdir planets
+$ mkdir shell-scripts
-$ cd planets
+$ cd shell-scripts
 $ git init
 ~~~
 {: .language-bash}

-If you remember back to the earlier [episode](../04-changes/) where we added and committed our earlier work on `mars.txt`, we had a diagram of the local repository which looked like this:
+If you remember back to the earlier [episode](../04-changes/) where we added and committed our earlier work on `user-input.sh`, we had a diagram of the local repository which looked like this:

 ![The Local Repository with Git Staging Area](../fig/git-staging-area.svg)